 With an average acceptance rate ranging around 8-10% and annual tuition fees of about 42,000 USD MIT tops our rank of the most prestigious universities for electrical, electronics and communication engineering.

 These are some of the best universities for MS in electronics, MS in Electrical Engineering as well as computer science.
 If you wish to wish to pursue MS in Electronics and Communication abroad and looking for opportunities to settle your career straightaway, these top 10 Universities should definitely be in your bucket list.
+And in case you are wondering which country to target, US or Canada, click here.
 We hope that this particular segment on top universities in the field of Electrical, Electronics and Communication Engineering was useful and informative.
 We wish you all the best for your university shortlisting process and happy learning with GREedge.